Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 > ⚠️ **Attention!**<br>
 > DCSServerBot needs write-permissions on the DCS-installation directory.<br>
 > You can usually achieve that by giving the "User group" write permissions on it.
-Right click on your DCS installation
+Right-click on your DCS installation
 > folder,<br>select Properties -> Security -> Edit, select "Users (...)" and tick Modify below.
 Then press the OK button.
 > There might be a question about changing the permission on all subdirectories - say yes in that case.